lilianweng/lil-log/_posts/2017-06-21-an-overview-of-deep-learning.md

 *Fig 4: The LeNet architecture consists of two sets of convolutional, activation, and pooling layers, followed by a fully-connected layer, activation, another fully-connected layer, and finally a softmax classifier (Image source: <http://deeplearning.net/tutorial/lenet.html>)*

-[Convolutional](http://ufldl.stanford.edu/tutorial/supervised/FeatureExtractionUsingConvolution/) and [pooling](http://ufldl.stanford.edu/tutorial/supervised/Pooling/) layers act like the V1, V2 and V4 visual cortex units, responding to feature extraction.
+[Convolutional](http://ufldl.stanford.edu/tutorial/supervised/FeatureExtractionUsingConvolution/) and [pooling](http://ufldl.stanford.edu/tutorial/supervised/Pooling/) (or "sub-sampling" in Fig. 4) layers act like the V1, V2 and V4 visual cortex units, responding to feature extraction.
 The object recognition reasoning happens in the later fully-connected layers which consume the extracted features.

 ### Recurrent Neural Network